pvtl/docker-dev/docs/faqs.md

 - Update the environment variables (`BLACKFIRE_CLIENT_ID` etc) in `/.env`
 - Add `opt/blackfire.yml` to the `COMPOSE_FILE` list in your .env file (using ":" as list separators).
 This enables the Blackfire agent container.
 - Uncomment the `Install Blackfire` lines in `php/xx/Dockerfile` (where "xx" is the version of PHP you're enabling Blackfire for).
 This enables the Blackfire extension for PHP.
-- Rebuild and restart - `docker-compose down && docker-compose build --pull --no-cache && docker-compose up -d` (this will take a while)
+- Rebuild and restart - `docker compose down && docker compose build --pull --no-cache && docker compose up -d` (this will take a while)

 *2. Profile*